DennisSweeris/Eindopdracht_M5_JS-Advanced/README.md

 # Requirements

-- JavaScript Functions (Pure Functions Except the Printing Function)
+- All functions are pure functions except the printing function

 ## Function to Get Unique Authors